coracle-social/how-to-nostr/book.md

 - `content` is a (usually) human-readable representation of the event for display
 - `sig` is a `secp256k1` cryptographic signature of the event `id`

 The core of the event is the cryptographic properties: `id`, `pubkey`, and `sig`.
 These three properties make it possible to verify the event author, and refer to the event by content hash rather than location.
-We'll talk more about this later, but it's hard to understate just how important these properties are.
+We'll talk more about how to work with cryptographic identities later, but it's hard to understate just how important these properties are.
 For now though, I want to get into a different topic: data modeling.

 ## Numbers, not Names

 Every event has a "kind," which is a 16-bit integer.
-A kind is Nostr's name for a "content type".
-In other words, an event's `kind` determines what that event means and how it should be interpreted.
+An event's `kind` determines what that event means (it's "content type") and how it should be interpreted.
 Using numbers instead of names is an unconventional choice, but it has certain benefits.

 In a distributed system built on signed data, names can't change.
 Once you choose a particular term, you're stuck with it forever.
 The nice thing about integers is that they're meaningless, which allows for any number of subjective interpretations of a single standard, while keeping its meaning intact.

 Names have a weakness, in that they import meaning with them into any new context.
 This meaning might vary from person to person, or the person who chose the name might have made a poor choice.
 This results in confusion about the purpose and semantics of a given data type.

-[In the words of Dave Winer](https://this.how/standards/):
+Numbers carry no meaning (except in a memetic sense, like how Nostr uses `kind 1984` for content reporting).
+This frees up every implementer to assign their own term to an event based on their understanding of it.
+If their understanding of the content type changes, they can change the term they're using for it without affecting its actual meaning.
+This allows linguistic conventions to develop independently of the technical characteristics of a thing.

+Here's how [Dave Winer](https://this.how/standards/) explains this approach to naming things:

 > I once led a standards discussion beginning with this rule: We always had to come up with the worst possible name for every element.
 That way when someone said "I think foo is better" (and they did) we could all laugh and say that's exactly why we won't use it.

 > It totally doesn't matter what we call it.
 We can learn to use anything.
 There are more important things to spend time on.

 > Think of people whose first language isn't English.
 To them the names we choose are symbols, they don't connote anything.

-Numbers carry no meaning (except in a memetic sense, like how Nostr uses `kind 1984` for content reporting).
-This frees up every implementer to assign their own term to an event based on their understanding of it.
-If their understanding of the content type changes, they can change the term they're using for it without affecting its actual meaning.
-This allows linguistic conventions to develop independently of the technical characteristics of a thing.

 An alternative approach to creating collision-proof names is that of "reverse domain notation."
 This is a great way to create an identifier that does not collide with anyone else's, but (apart from having the same semantic difficulties as unqualified names) it also implies some level of ownership of a given content type.